 All stormwater facilities shall be installed in accordance with the approved preliminary plat, prior to approval of the final plat.

-Conditionally Permitted Uses
+Permits for Conditionally Permitted Uses

 Conditionally permitted uses for which compliance with the stormwater management regulations is required either as a condition of approval or as required in accordance with subsection 8:1.23, must have an approved stormwater management plan in accordance with Chapter 8:3.6 of the Johnson County Unified Development Ordinance plan prior to any site work commencing.